UniversalScientificTechnologies/xDOS_doc/DEMODOS/index.md

 ## Overview

-The DEMODOS system providing a flexible, safe, and remote-controlled system for simulating radiation exposure.
+The DEMODOS system provides a flexible, safe, and remote-controlled system for simulating radiation exposure.
 DEMODOS is particularly useful for training scenarios where real radioactive sources cannot be used for safety reasons.
 The system is designed to enhance the learning experience by simulating real-world scenarios involving radiation exposure while ensuring complete safety for participants.

 ## Key Features

-- **Realistic Radiation Simulation**: DEMODOS allows to emulate various radiation exposure scenarios, allowing users to simulate different levels of radiation intensity in real-time.
+- **Realistic Radiation Simulation**: DEMODOS allows to emulate of various radiation exposure scenarios, allowing users to simulate different levels of radiation intensity in real-time.
 - **Remote Operation**: The system is entirely remote-controlled, meaning that no real radioactive sources are involved, ensuring maximum safety for participants.
 - **Multi-User Capability**: DEMODOS supports multiple users, enabling team-based exercises where each individual interacts with their simulated dosimeter.

 ## Components of DEMODOS

 ### 1. Personal Active Dosimeter (PAD) Emulator
-The **PAD emulator** replicates the functions of a real personal dosimeter, monitoring and recording simulated radiation levels in real-time.
+The **PAD emulator** replicates the functions of a real personal dosimeter, monitoring, and recording simulated radiation levels in real time.
 Participants can wear this device during exercises, mimicking the experience of tracking radiation exposure in field conditions.

 ![SPACEDOS Personal Active Dosimeter](https://github.com/user-attachments/assets/1ad55b66-e335-4a74-a256-f7421073e868)

 ### 2. Dosimeter Display Unit (DDU)
-The **DDU** is a display unit in form of wrist-watch, similar to a smart-watch.
-It shows current simulated radiation levels as detected by the PAD emulator.
-The DDU provides real-time feedback, ensuring that participants can monitor their "exposure" throughout the exercise.
+The **DDU** is a wristwatch-like display unit similar to a smartwatch.
+It shows current simulated radiation levels as detected by the PAD emulator and provides real-time feedback, ensuring that participants can monitor their "exposure" throughout the exercise.

 ![SPACEDOS Dosimeter Display Unit](https://github.com/user-attachments/assets/b3888b79-f818-4eb6-a282-9b013ce5907d)